paezha/Accessibility-Pharmacies-Hamilton-Vaccines/README.md

 ## Research Questions and Hypotheses

-Along with the provision of health care facilities to treat severe cases of COVID-19 (Pereira et al. 2021), another front in the fight against the pandemic is the rolling out of vaccination programs.
+Along with the provision of health care facilities to treat severe cases of COVID-19 (Pereira, Braga, et al. 2021), another front in the fight against the pandemic is the rolling out of vaccination programs.
 The Province of Ontario, in Canada, announced on April 1st 2021 the expansion of a pilot program to offer vaccines in pharmacies in the City of Hamilton.
 This program is in addition to dedicated vaccination centers for people aged 70+.
 Twenty pharmacies in Hamilton were added to an earlier list of 325 locations in other cities across the province, and the program was extended to people aged 55 years old and over.

-Critics were quick to point out that the list of pharmacies approved for Hamilton were mostly located in lower density parts of the city that are not well serviced by transit and are difficult to reach by foot.
+Critics were swift to point out that the list of pharmacies approved for Hamilton by the province were mostly located in lower density parts of the city that are not well serviced by transit and are difficult to reach by foot.
 Indeed, as seen in Figure , a vast majority of the pharmacies are in suburban Hamilton.
-The issue is somewhat less clear cut when we consider that Hamilton’s suburbs tend to be older (see Figure ).
-The population aged 55 to 69 in Hamilton is approximately 59,095 suburban, 35,704 urban, and only 35,704 rural.
-Given the target demographic for the program, it is possible that suburban sites could be convenient for mature and older adults.
+The issue is somewhat less clear-cut when we consider that Hamilton’s population skews suburban (see Figure ).
+Given the target demographic for the program, it is possible that suburban sites could be convenient for mature adults and young old: the population aged 55 to 69 in Hamilton is approximately 58,710 suburban, 35,490 urban, and only 8,360 rural.
 Nevertheless, the selection of sites by the province raises some important questions.
 As Yu et al. (2021) note, good geographical coverage is a key element for a successful vaccination campaign; at the same time, siting vaccinations sites in car-oriented locations may introduce inequities in access.

 In this research, we investigate the accessibility implications of the sites selected for the pilot vaccination program.
 Concretely, we ask: